ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Continued to learn about webpack and making servers with it

 **Thoughts:** Starting to understand NPM and webpack a lot more, but it'll be a while before I'm really comfortable with it.
 Have to start the restaurant project now

+### Day 51: August 9, 2021

+**Today's Progress**: Started on restaurant project

+**Thoughts:** exporting and importing is really confusing right now, mostly the concept of importing/exporting module syntax.